-The following FAQs are excerpted from CPF’s Feeding Video.
-To view a specific FAQ, please refer to the time listed in parenthesis at the end of each FAQ below.
-Use the scrollbar located below the video, and scroll to the time listed for the particular FAQ.
+The following FAQs are excerpted from the ACPA Family Services Feeding Video.
+To view a response in context of the video, please refer to the time listed in parenthesis at the end of each statement.

 Can I find feeding information on the Internet?